lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/non-tutorials/solutions.rst

 .. container:: justify

+    A possibility to make the simulation start without error is to reduce the initial *timestep* value as well as the imposed *temperature*.
 You can download the working |input_broken_solution| I wrote.
+These are the main commands:

 .. |input_broken_solution| raw:: html

     <a href="../../../../lammpstutorials-inputs/level1/lennard-jones-fluid/exercises/broken/input.lammps" target="_blank">input</a>

-.. container:: justify

-    The trick to make the simulation start without error is to reduce the initial *timestep* value as well as the imposed *temperature*.

 ..  code-block:: lammps